BlockchainBear/Ommyochain-docs-1/docs/dev/security/approach/README.md

 - **Upgrades**: All code for upgrades is made public for one month before they go live.
 - **Audits**: Full audit reports are published in our [documentation](/updates/security-audits).
-- **Vulnerability Disclosure**: All vulnerabilities must be handled silently until a fix is deployed and the Matter Labs team conducts a thorough internal review of not only the root cause, but also potential weak links in the overall security design.
+- **Vulnerability Disclosure**: All vulnerabilities must be handled silently until a fix is deployed and the Ommyo Labs team conducts a thorough internal review of not only the root cause, but also potential weak links in the overall security design.
 A public postmortem will be released with each vulnerability after systematic changes have been fully implemented.
 Please see our [full vulnerability disclosure policy](/dev/security/disclosure) and